Jesus, We love You in the Most Blessed Sacrament.

 When given the opportunity, the sisters will pray the Chaplet of Divine Mercy with those who are dying.

-* Retreat work/Talks/Conferences: The Sisters may give retreat talks to individuals and/or small groups.
+- * Retreat work/Talks/Conferences: The Sisters may give retreat talks to individuals, groups, and/or parishes.
 Usually the talks will focus on the indwelling of the Holy Trinity in the soul (living in the state of grace), the meaning of the Holy Mass, sin and the sacrament of Reconciliation, the Holy Eucharist, and Our Blessed Mother.
 They also hold conferences on the Faith for Catholics and/or non Catholics showing that the Catholic Faith is the faith of the early Church as is verified in Scripture and quotes of the early Church Fathers.
 Click HERE for more information on our ComeUnity Apostolate.